Life Coaching Training course available by distance learning.

 - Identify ways in which life coaching can contribute to psychological well-being.

 - Identify the areas in which successful life coaching can benefit a client.

 - Understand the importance enabling clients to develop aims, plans and goals.

 - Recognise the importance of reviewing and adjusting the life-coaching processes.

 - Interview a life-coach (or someone who offers life-coaching service as part of their professional counselling repertoire) for information on the nature of life-coaching.

 - Identify principles that differentiate life coaching from other helping professions.

-- Consider pros and cons of different approaches to life coaching.
+- Consider the pros and cons of different approaches to life coaching.

 - Do case studies to reflect on and/or observe the effects of different life-coaching approaches on improving a person’s quality of life.